nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `deleteteammate`, `delete teammate ...`,  where the input is incomplete or the command is incorrect. <br> Expected: Similar to previous.

+### Editing a Teammate from project scope

+1. Editing a teammate while in a project's view
+   1. Prerequisites: Have a valid teammate in a project created as described just above, and enter project scope with `startproject 1`.

+   1. Test case: `editteammate LucasTai98 mn/Wiener `<br>
+      Expected: Teammate's name is changed to Wiener, everything else, including the GitUserName, is changed .
+Feedback to the user tells the user it is successful.
+   1. Test case: `editteammate LucasTai98`<br>
+      Expected: No teammate is edited.
+Taskmania complains that no data to change the attributes of Teammate were included.

+   1. Other incorrect delete commands to try: `editteammate`, `editteammate $%%v`,  where the input is incorrect or . <br> Expected: Similar to previous.

 ### Saving data